 - Develop and implement a quality improvement system based on person-centered principles.

-- Promote best practices and address gaps in services, based on information gathered in each region.
+- Promote best practices and address gaps in services.

-- Make recommendations for statewide changes to improve quality of services.
+- Make recommendations for regional and statewide changes to improve quality of services.

 Vision and Values

 The role of each council is to work together with regional stakeholders and partners.
 They track and improve: